 The technology thus still comes at a premium.
 Costs are higher because building at sea requires more materials for foundations and piles, while rough weather conditions make installation and maintenance expensive.
 Offshore wind parks also require expensive connectors to the inland transmission network.

-prices for all renewables will continue to drop, offshore wind is at an earlier stage of development, so its prices can be expected to fall further, faster, thus improving its competitive position.
+While prices for all renewables will continue to drop, offshore wind is at an earlier stage of development, so its prices can be expected to fall further, faster, thus improving its competitive position.
 According to McKinsey research, when different wind farms are made comparable by normalizing for water depth, site preparation, subsidies, and other factors, this is already happening (exhibit).

 One caveat: these are prices, not actual costs.
 Until the parks are actually built and running, it is impossible to know if they can be profitable at these prices.
 But companies would not be competing so fiercely—the Dutch auction saw 38 bids—if they didn’t think they could be.